E Komo Mai - Welcome!

 the Halau Pu'uwai O Aloha,

-an exclectic and non-traditional school of Hula, Ho'oponopono
+a non-traditional school of Hawaiian Hula, Huna and Ho'oponopono

 creating 'Ohana, a community of sisterhood for women